Observational signatures of the giant planets collisions: Introduction

-The consequences of mutual giant planet collisions depend, in particular, on their internal structure, the ratio of planet masses, the relative velocity, the impact parameter and angular momentums.
-For the terrestrial planets with solid surfaces, the effects of collisions were considered in \cite{GenKokIda11}.
-For the giant planets, the depth of interpenetration of gas (or liquid) shells of two planets is very important, since the density in the outer layers increases rapidly inward.
-In the inelastic collision with a small relative velocity, if the collision affected the large fraction of mass, the planets lose the kinetic energy of the relative motion and merge into the single body.
-We describe this process in some details below in the Section~\ref{mergefly}).
-Otherwise, if the planets experienced a shallow tangential collision and then flew away, some of the planet substance can be released in a region of the compensated gravity.
-Collisions of giant planets must be accompanied also by the collapse of the planet magnetospheres, leading to the generation of the powerful bursts of radio waves available for registration.
+The consequences of the mutual collisions of giant planets will depend, in particular, on their internal structure, the ratio of planet masses, the relative velocities, the impact parameters and the angular momentums.
+The corresponding consequences of collisions for terrestrial planets with the solid surfaces were considered in \cite{GenKokIda11}.
+For the giant planets, the depth of interpenetration of the gaseous (or liquid) shells of two planets is very important, because the density in the outer layers increases inward very sharply.
+In the inelastic collision with a small relative velocity, if the collision inveigles a large fraction of mass, the planets lose a sufficient part of there relative kinetic energy to merge into a single object.
+Otherwise, the planets will experience only a shallow tangential collision and flew safety away.
+In any case, some amount of the planet material may be released, especially in the region in between the planets, where the mutual gravity influence is compensated.
+A gaseous component from the external layers will quickly disperse after collision.
+The intriguing problem is a fate of the intermediate regions of giant planets, which are probably composed of the liquid metallic hydrogen \cite{Ash68,Zhar78,Hab87}.
+The disturbance of the metallic hydrogen region may drastically change the magnetic dynamo operation, resulting in, probably, a very powerful electromagnetic energy release.